Rarely do people read content from beginning to end.

-You need to remember that your audience will consist of a lot of different readers with varying levels of education (and vocabulary).
+You need to remember that your audience will consist of many different readers with varying levels of education (and vocabulary).

-If readers have to continually check the dictionary just to understand what you’re trying to say, it defeats the whole purpose.
+It defeats the whole purpose if readers have to continually check the dictionary to understand what you’re trying to say.

-That’s why you’re better off keeping your sentences fairly brief and not getting overly wordy just for the sake of sounding smart.
+That’s why you’re better off keeping your sentences fairly brief and not getting overly wordy to sound smart.

 As a rule of thumb, any more than 16 words per sentence is too long.